PART 3: INTERVIEWS

 It's no wonder, then, that 3 of my closest friends recognized themselves in my film project and played a part in making it.
 I’ll quickly give you the examples of their actual lives, because despite the big differences in their respective chosen paths, the similarities in terms of life doubts are striking.

 Thomas Lefèvre, who was in high-school with me and Paul, always loved music and theater as a teenager.
 Aside from being the drummer in the band Miss Take alongside Paul, he was a regular cast member in the high-school plays.
 But he didn't know what he should do afterwards.
 What to study?
 Where?
 Nantes?
 Paris?
 London?
 As a backup, he started with a 2-year business diploma in a local school, before moving to London to study music marketing.
 For several years, he managed bands and worked in pubs.
-When I met up with him to shoot the scenes for psi, he was 28 and told me he felt that acting was where his future was.
+When I met up with him to shoot the scenes for psi, he was 28 and told me he felt that his passion for acting was calling and he had to make a move in that direction before it was too late.
 A few months later, he quit London and moved to Paris to start fresh.
 He enrolled in acting classes, in 2017 he was the lead in a play in central Paris, and is currently an actor, making his way in the French industry.
 Verdict: he’s happy, pursuing his dream.